-If you are getting into web development, design, and management, then you have surely encountered cPanel when trying to get things done.
-This dashboard full of icons is an important tool for all the tasks that need doing at the back end of a website.
-But even if you’ve used it before, you might still be wondering, what exactly is cPanel?
+If you are getting into web development, design, and management, you have surely encountered cPanel when trying to get things done.
+This dashboard, full of icons, is an important tool for all the tasks that need to be done at the back end of a website.
+It’s included in most good WordPress hosting plans, so you’ve likely used it.
+However, you might still be wondering, what exactly is cPanel?
 How do I use it?
-What are it’s core features?
+What are its core features?

 In this article, we’ll look at what cPanel is, where you can find it, and how it helps you manage a website – or a number of them.

 - 2 What Can You Do In cPanel?

 - 3 Last Thoughts On cPanel For Beginners

 First things first, what is it? cPanel is essentially a dashboard or control panel full of easy to use tools to make web management easier.
 There are lots of things that can be achieved inside it, from installing WordPress to creating staging sites and much more.

 Most shared hosting providers like Bluehost and GoDaddy use cPanel as their management dashboard.
 Web developers who use good dedicated hosting or their own servers can also use it as their management system.
 The interface can be customized to match the look and feel of a hosting server.
 They can also manage what features to add or take away according to their own preferences for clients.

 Before we dive into what you can do with cPanel, let’s see how to access it.

 You can access the dashboard in a couple of different ways.
 The easiest way is through your hosting server platform.
 Siteground has a direct link from your account dashboard.
 Bluehost has an “advanced” button.
 Other hosting services have other ways of accessing cPanel but are all usually in your general hosting dashboard.